Research Interests

 Graduate Topology Seminar at SUSTech, 2022/12/06 - Elliptic curves and Abelian varieties

-Undergraduate topology seminar, Sichuan University, 2022/05/30 - Monads, $E_{\infty}$-spectra and model categories
+Undergraduate topology seminar, Sichuan University, 2022/05/30 - The Stable homotopy theory and EKMM framework

-Graduate Topology Seminar at SUSTech, 2021/12/01 - The Stable homotopy theory and EKMM framework
+Graduate Topology Seminar at SUSTech, 2021/11/18

-A concrete model of costabilization - Elliptic cohomology theories and the $\sigma$-orientation
+- Elliptic cohomology theories and the $\sigma$-orientation

 Ando-Hopkins-Strickland found a special orientation from $MU\langle 6\rangle$ to elliptic cohomology theories, called $\sigma$-orientation.
 In this note we will give both topological and algebro-geometric settings of $\sigma$-orientation.
 Furthermore, we will introduce the precise definitions of formal groups, line bundles on a formal group, and particularly the $n$-connective cover of an $E_{\infty}$-space, which seems not well-described in ordinary references. - Postnikov-type convergence in $\infty$-categorical framework